Songa210/-plsql-window-functions-NIYOMWUNGERE-Elyse/README.md

 ## JOIN query
 ### Explanation:
 .
-This query retrieves detailed information about each transaction by joining the transactions table with the customers and products tables.
+This query below shows how to retrieves detailed information about each transaction by joining the transactions table with the customers and products tables.
 It selects the transaction ID, the name and region of the customer who made the purchase, and the name and category of the product purchased.
 The joins ensure that for every transaction, the associated customer and product details are included in the result set.
 Displaying customers with purchased products and regions using JOIN.
 ![alt text](./Images/Join_Query.png)